ItsJustZain/Kanye-Quote-App-/README.md

 # Kanye-Quote-App

 This apps contains all the quotes that kanye has ever used.
-Its a fun way to represent his quotes in an app form 😂, so basically what i want to add is Drake is better 😤.
+Its a fun way to represent his quotes in an app form 😂, so basically what i want to say is Drake is better 😤.